 Garland is known as a great value for homeowners.
 Consider also its low crime rate, great schools, six recreation centers and more than 40 parks and you’ll see why it’s ranked No. 2 in Texas and 19th in the nation among The Best Cities to Buy a Home Big Enough to Raise a Family.
-The city is a favorite for families who want to enjoy the outdoors.
+The city is also renowned for its diversity and welcoming community.

 Garland’s low unemployment rate, cost of living and opportunities for future job growth makes it a great place for millennials.
 Not only is Garland ranked No. 3 for millennials in a 2019 study, its homeownership rate for millennials has jumped 8.8% in the last year.